UniExeterRSE/intro-version-control/index.md

 ## Workshop format

-This is a hybrid workshop that runs over 3 sessions.
-The [schedule can be found here]({{ site.url }}/schedule.html). _Please note that you will be expected to attend all three sessions._
+This is a hybrid workshop that runs over 2 sessions.
+The [schedule can be found here]({{ site.url }}/schedule.html). _Please note that you will be expected to attend both sessions._

 ## Upcoming course dates